Principle of explosion

 In classical logic, intuitionistic logic, and similar logical systems, the principle of explosion (Note: ex falso [sequitur] quodlibet, 'from falsehood, anything [follows]'; or ex contradictione [sequitur] quodlibet.)
-(Note: Also known as the principle of Pseudo-Scotus (falsely attributed to Duns Scotus).) is the law according to which any statement can be proven from a contradiction.
+(Note: Also known as the principle of Pseudo-Scotus (falsely attributed to Duns Scotus).) is the theorem according to which any statement can be proven from a contradiction.
 That is, from a contradiction, any proposition (including its negation) can be inferred; this is known as deductive explosion.

 The proof of this principle was first given by 12th-century French philosopher William of Soissons.
 Due to the principle of explosion, the existence of a contradiction (inconsistency) in a formal axiomatic system is disastrous; since any statement—true or not—can be proven, it trivializes the concepts of truth and falsity.
 Around the turn of the 20th century, the discovery of contradictions such as Russell's paradox at the foundations of mathematics thus threatened the entire structure of mathematics.
 Mathematicians such as Gottlob Frege, Ernst Zermelo, Abraham Fraenkel, and Thoralf Skolem put much effort into revising set theory to eliminate these contradictions, resulting in the modern Zermelo–Fraenkel set theory.

 As a demonstration of the principle, consider two contradictory statements—"All lemons are yellow" and "Not all lemons are yellow"—and suppose that both are true.
 If that is the case, anything can be proven, e.g., the assertion that "unicorns exist", by using the following argument: